vikramjakhr/tradeling-coding-task-devops-solution/devops/terraform/modules/aws_route_table_association/README.md

 Usage
 -------------------------------

-Use below snippet in tf file to create a NAT in AWS.
+Use below snippet in tf file to create a route table association in AWS.

 ```
 module "rtb_association" {